EXPLORE

 Alvord Desert WSA, Oregon

-A profusion of Heather blooms sound the high notes to harmonize with the deep tones of Alvord Peak, in a Steens Mountain symphony.
+Although a non-native plant, a profusion of Blue Mustard blooms sound the high notes to harmonize with the deep tones of Alvord Peak, in a Steens Mountain symphony.

 BLM and Steens Mountain Coop Protective Area